TUESDAY, OCT. 25

 Halloween tour: The Yamhill County Historical Society is sponsoring “A Night at the Museum: Halloween Tours at the Heritage Center” from 5 to 8 p.m.
 Saturday, Oct.
 29, at the Heritage Center, 11275 S.W.
 Durham lane, McMinnville.
 Halloween themed tours of the museum, activities and refreshments will be available.
-Children need to be accompanied by adults.
+Local author Tracey Ward will tell ghost stories from 6:30 to 8 p.m.
+Children must be accompanied by an adult.
 Admission is free.
 Donations will be accepted.
-For more information, contact Pam Watts at 503-434-0490 or email@example.com.
+For more information, contact Pam Watts at 503-434-0490 or firstname.lastname@example.org.

 Halloween fundraiser: The McMinnville High School Grad Night Committee and the Hispanic PTA are sponsoring a Day of the Dead/Halloween Fundraiser Celebration from 6 to 10 p.m.
 Saturday, Oct.
 29, at the McMinnville Community Center, 600 N.E.
 Evans St. Tickets are $30 each or $25 if purchasing two or more.
 Proceeds will go to Mac High’s Grad Night event and scholarships for graduating seniors.
 For more information, contact Melanie Martinoff at 503-560-8435 or email@example.com.